 Once the cards arrive at the post office in Dakar, things move fast!
 Before that, not so much.
 Count on 1.5-2.5 months for delivery.
 But we will make sure you get your order.
 We realize that this runs counter to everything we are to expect from modern day e-commerce.
 Please excuse us.
 Your patience and understanding are greatly appreciated.

 Remember the last time you received something meaningful in the mail?
-Probably not.

 So, how does this work?

 1. Choose one of the postcard designs at the bottom of this page.
 In addition to several images of Timbuktu, you can also pick a hand drawn postcard, designed by a student in Timbuktu, with additional proceeds going to their classroom.
 You can also upload your own image for a completely customized postcard.
 And, we even have a few other items you can order now, too!

 2. Write a custom message (in any language you want).
 A passive aggressive note directed towards your roommate will carry a lot more weight if it comes all the way from Timbuktu.
 So will a reminder to keep attacking that New Year's resolution.
 How about this: convince a friend you are in Timbuktu, and tell them to go to your house to water your plants.
 Birthday notes?
 Love letters?
 Get well soon?
 All possible.
 You can also have the guide write their own custom message -- simply write [please write your own message] in the custom message box.

 3. Enter the shipping address of the person who will receive the postcard and make the purchase (shipping is free).
 Each address requires a separate order at the moment, so if you want to send to multiple people you will need to order the cards one at a time. *We are working on finding a solution to this*